strowk/mcpmock/README.md

 CLI tool that generates a mock [Model Context Protocol](https://modelcontextprotocol.io/) server from list of cases in a YAML file.

-For example you define something like this in a YAML file:

 ## Installation

 ### From npm